 Tutoring is available to all Howard Payne students through The Collegium.
 Times for services vary but are posted around the tutoring center and on The Collegium website accessed through the University home page (www.hputx.edu) under "Current Students".
 Along with face-to-face peer tutoring, The Collegium also offers the ability to seek help online.
-Contact The Collegium in order to schedule an online tutoring appointment.
+Contact The Collegium at tutoring@hputx.edu in order to schedule a tutoring appointment.